Overview

 If you need to configure internet access through a proxy,

-you can configure one in uptrack-api.conf
+you can configure one in uptrack-api.conf using a line like:

 https_proxy = http://proxy.example.com:3128/

-The proxy string should be of the form [protocol://][username:password@]<host>[:port]
+The proxy string should be of the form [protocol://][username:password@]<host>[:port],

 where